 Meghie Rodrigues

-Science and environment journalist covering mainly Earth and physical sciences, climate change and science policy.
-Passionate about the relation among science, gender and social development and about reporting on Brazilian matters to international audiences.
+Science and environment journalist covering mainly Earth and physical sciences, climate change, and science/environmental policy.
+Passionate about the relation among science, politics and social development -- and for reporting on Brazilian matters to international audiences.

 • Home